The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Analysis of Robustness to Label Noise

 \section{Analysis of Robustness to Label Noise}

 We take the following strategy to analyze label noise: First, we establish the different label noise models to consider.
-Then we show empirically that the output of the CNN's softmax resembles the label distribution of the $K$ nearest neighbors, linking CNNs to the $K$-NN algorithm.
-With this observation in hand, we derive a formula for $K$-NN, which is of interest by itself, with the hypothesis that it applies also to CNN.
+Then we show empirically that the output of the DNN's softmax resembles the label distribution of the $K$ nearest neighbors, linking DNNs to the $K$-NN algorithm.
+With this observation in hand, we derive a formula for $K$-NN, which is of interest by itself, with the hypothesis that it applies also to DNN.